Teskedsgubben/MiroSimulint/README.md

 ### Create a Video File

 We installed ffmpeg into the MiroSim environment to enable creating a video file from the simulation.
-This is not something you have to do, but if you want to use the video, here is how it works.
+For this to work properly, open your Display Settings and set scaling to 100%, otherwise the images will get skewed.
+Also, set the resolution of the simulation to something suitable for your monitor.
+Then, to generate the video, follow the steps below.

 First, start the simulation as usual.
 When you press PrintScreen the program will start saving images into a directory called video_capture.
 Press PrtSc to start recording, then press it again or close the window to stop.
 You can move the camera during capture, and you can pause to change camera angle, no frames are saved while paused.
+You can also add "record": True to the simulation config, and it will record from the start.
 To then convert these images into a video file, we use ffmpeg.

 From VS Code you can run the command below in the terminal window.
 If the terminal is not showing, click _View -> Terminal_ to open it.
 If you are not using VS Code, you can run the same command from the Anaconda Prompt in the MiroSimulint directory, just make sure MiroSim is your active environment as in Step 3c.
 The command to run is: